Earth

 Janus hovered, apparently undecided as to which direction he should seek to find escape.

 The Hoojans, sensing an easy victory, increased their speed as they charged towards their outnumbered victim.
 Their swords were upraised, ready to strike.
-Their beaks were open, expectantly.
+Their beaks were

 Suddenly, when the Hoojans were almost within reach of him, Janus pressed one of the buttons on his harness.
 He rose rapidly above the charging Hoojans.